-Yesterday I wrote about the horrid “summer” flick “Corvette Summer” (click here for my review) that wasn’t even in the slightest way entertaining.
-Well, today I’m writing about a film that’s not “summer” themed but just as bad – yet it is entertaining and certainly watchable.
+I’ve reviewed a most-horrid “summer” flick “Corvette Summer” (click here for my review) that wasn’t even in the slightest way entertaining.
+Well, today I’m writing about a film that’s not “summer” themed but it is just as bad – yet, at the same time, it is entertaining and certainly watchable.
 “Mannequin” fails at all levels like “Corvette Summer,” but you’ll enjoy the time it takes to watch because you won’t have to think or wonder if any of the actors received an Academy Award nomination, much less win one.
-“Mannequin” has stereotypes and doesn’t do them well, but you’ll smile anyway.
-Check this one out because it is on the cable movie rotation now.
+“Mannequin” has all the stereotypes you can expect and doesn’t do most them well, but you’ll smile anyway.
+Check this one out because it is often on the cable movie grid.

 (1987; 90 minutes; rated PG-13; directed by Michael Gottlieb and starring Andrew McCarthy, Kim Cattrall and James Spader)

-It doesn’t take “Mannequin” for you to understand that Andrew McCarthy has very little acting talent.
-The lack of ability is easily seen in “Weekend at Bernie’s” (click here for my review), which was made after “Mannequin,” or “St. Elmo’s Fire,” which was made before.
+It doesn’t take watching “Mannequin” for you to understand that Andrew McCarthy has very little acting talent.
+The lack of ability is easily seen in “Weekend at Bernie’s” (click here for my review), which was made after “Mannequin,” or the “Brat Pack” ensemble film “St. Elmo’s Fire,” which was made before.
 But no matter how bad McCarthy manages to come off, he and “Mannequin” are fun, watchable and they certainly do not strain anything except your ability to suspend your disbelief.

-From the tacky opening scene in an Egyptian pyramid (I guess) to the final one that closes “Mannequin” out on a happy note, there isn’t even one glimmer of decent acting here – although James Spader as a nerdy, snobbish and stereotypically effeminate executive has such a tremendously awful role (even his hair and clothes reek) that he actually had to be good to be so bad.
+From the tacky opening scene in an Egyptian pyramid (I guess that’s what it is) to the final one that closes “Mannequin” out on a happy note, there isn’t even a single glimmer of decent acting here – although James Spader as a nerdy, snobbish and stereotypically effeminate executive has such a tremendously awful role (even his hair and clothes reek as obviously intended) that he actually had to be good to be so bad.